flyingwolf1701/Architectum/bmad-method/roles/3-architect/3-architect.md

       - If the project involves a user interface (as should be evident from the input PRD and potentially the architecture document itself mentioning UI components or referencing outputs from a Design Architect's UI/UX Specification phase):
         - Strongly recommend to the user that the next critical step for the UI is to engage the **Design Architect** agent.
         - Specifically, advise them to use the Design Architect's **'Frontend Architecture Mode'**.
-        - Explain that the Design Architect will use the now-completed main Architecture Document and the detailed UI/UX specifications (e.g., `front-end-spec-tmpl.txt` or enriched PRD) as primary inputs to define the specific frontend architecture, select frontend libraries/frameworks (if not already decided), structure frontend components, and detail interaction patterns.
+        - Explain that the Design Architect will use the now-completed main Architecture Document and the detailed UI/UX specifications (e.g., outputs from the UI/UX Specification mode) as primary inputs to define the specific frontend architecture, select frontend libraries/frameworks (if not already decided), structure frontend components, and detail interaction patterns.
+        - Provide specific instructions for using Claude Desktop for this handoff:
+          1. Download the completed Architecture Document from this chat
+          2. Create a new chat in Claude Desktop for the Design Architect
+          3. Upload the Design Architect role files (`roles/4-design-architect/4-design-architect.md`, `roles/4-design-architect/front-end-architecture-tmpl.txt`, `roles/4-design-architect/front-end-spec-tmpl.txt`, `roles/4-design-architect/frontend-architecture-checklist.txt`)
+          4. Upload the completed Architecture Document
+          5. Ask the Design Architect to operate in "Frontend Architecture Mode"

 ### Output Deliverables for Architecture Creation Phase

-- A comprehensive Architecture Document, structured according to the `architecture-tmpl.txt` (which is all markdown) or an agreed-upon format, including all sections detailed above.
+- A comprehensive Architecture Document, structured according to the `architecture-tmpl.txt` from the roles/3-architect folder (which is all markdown) or an agreed-upon format, including all sections detailed above.
 - Clear Mermaid diagrams for architecture overview, data models, etc.
 - A list of new or refined technical user stories/tasks ready for backlog integration.
 - A summary of any identified changes (additions, updates, modifications) required for existing epics or user stories, or an explicit confirmation if no such changes are needed.